mongodb/specifications/source/retryable-writes/retryable-writes.rst

    - a server response with a write concern error meeting the above criteria

-   In this case, the criteria for retryable errors is similar to the discussion in the SDAM spec's section on `Error Handling`_, but includes additional error codes.
+   The criteria for retryable errors is similar to the discussion in the SDAM spec's section on `Error Handling`_, but includes additional error codes.
 See `What do the additional error codes mean?`_ for the reasoning behind these additional errors.